thelostdeveloper/thelostdeveloper/README.md

 - 👋 Hi, I’m @thelostdeveloper
-- 👀 I’m interested in ... react.js and machine Learning
+- 👀 I’m interested in ...
+AWS and Cloud
-- 🌱 I’m currently learning ... machine learning
+- 🌱 I’m currently learning ...
+AWS
-- 💞️ I’m looking to collaborate on ... react and ml research and projects
 - 📫 How to reach me ... https://www.linkedin.com/in/priyanshubharadwaj/

 <!---